Pedagogies for Diversity

 Access to Microsoft Office or a unit approved alternative, access to video creation and editing software.

 The focus of this subject is on understanding about diversity within the context of a school environment.
-The subject will encompass literature and theory about student diversity and support and relate this knowledge to the classroom for students with diverse abilities, and cultural and social diversity.
-The subject includes differentiated teaching strategies to cater for diverse needs to maximise student learning outcomes.
+The subject will encompass literature and theory about student diversity and support and relate this knowledge to the learning environments for students with diverse abilities, and cultural and social diversity.
+The subject includes differentiated teaching strategies to cater for a diversity of learners and to maximise outcomes.
 The importance of working with parents/carers and other professionals within ethical, legislative, administrative and organisational requirements will be highlighted.